 How long does it take to earn the BSN degree?

-The nursing courses take five semesters to complete.
-If you apply and are accepted at the beginning of your sophomore year (3rd semester in college), then you can complete the degree in four years.
+The nursing courses take four semesters to complete.
 It does take some students longer, depending on circumstances.

 If I apply and do not get accepted, can I apply again the next semester?

 Yes, you can apply again.

 How much does it cost to attend ETSU?

 ETSU charges per credit hour, so each semester will cost a different amount.
 There are also course fees, books and supplies that add to the cost.
 To calculate the approximate tuition (either in state or out of state) go to: Tuition and Fees Estimator to see the cost per credit hour.

 I have an LPN License.
 How is my program different?

 LPN’s must still meet all of the requirements for admission to the College of Nursing, and apply to the program.
 If accepted to the program, the LPN student will take a slightly altered curriculum to account for LPN knowledge and experience.

 How many days a week will I have class?